SchumacherFM/blog-cs/content/posts/2015/2015-04-18-magento-extend-a-admin-grid.md

 <!--more-->

 A new requirement for one of the stores I take care of was to extend the sales order grid with the new column "order comments" aka. order status history.

-Another Magento store already implemented that feature so I dig deeper to found out that the used module is this one: [https://github.com/magemaven/magento-order-comment](https://github.com/magemaven/magento-order-comment).
+Another Magento store already implemented that feature so I digged deeper to found out that the used module is this one: [https://github.com/magemaven/magento-order-comment](https://github.com/magemaven/magento-order-comment).

 ## Magento 1 implementation